Berri Txarrak: Influences

-The band has been influenced by: Nirvana, Rage Against the Machine, Pedro the Lion, Weezer, New Order, Rise Against, and Neurosis, among others.
+The band has been influenced by Nirvana, Rage Against the Machine, Su Ta Gar, Pedro the Lion, Weezer, New Order, Rise Against, and Neurosis, among others.

 In songs like "Aspaldian utzitako Zelda" or "Mundua begiratzeko leihoak", they interpret poems and writings of Joseba Sarrionandia.
 In 2010, they made a version of the poem "Liluraren Kontra", written by the German poet Bertolt Brecht and popularized in Basque thanks to a song by Mikel Laboa.